-In this section of our website, we will go over all of the different pitbull bloodlines as well as information on the pit bull breed.
+While there is only one pit bull there are many different pitbull bloodlines.
+Each has their own structures, temperaments, history, and strengths.
 Built for performance, the pit bull is a medium sized, very muscular, short coated breed.
 They are known for their intelligence, strength, loyalty and friendliness.
 They make wonderful family dogs and pets for the children always wanting to take care of them.

 There has been negative publicity about them in recent years, not due to the actual behavior of the Pit Bull dogs, but do to improper breeding of different types of pit bull with the intent of making tough guard dogs.
 The pit bulls, in general have unfairly been labelled as mean, untrustworthy and actually restricted and banned in some parts of the world.